eklam/War-Of-Conquest/README.md

   - 2 swords | 1 forts
 - [2] Queen Visenya
   - 1 skull
-  - *If you win the battle, you can replace one enemy Footmen or Knigth for one Targaryen Footmen.*
+  - *If you win the battle, you can replace one enemy Footmen or Knight for one Targaryen Footmen.*
 - [2] Queen Rhaenys
   - 1 skull | 1 forts
 - [1] Daemon Velaryon